 She is the sponsor of the Sociology Club sponsor-check for meeting dates.

-Kathryn Williams has a B.A. in Journalism, Masters of Criminal Justice Administration, and post graduate hours in a M.Ed.
+Kathryn Williams has a B.A. in Journalism, Master of Criminal Justice Administration, and post graduate hours in a M.Ed.
 Prior to joining the faculty in 2001, she worked in a variety of different areas within the Criminal Justice field ranging from Juvenile Probation and Parole to Juvenile Justice Administrator.
-Her experience within the criminal justice field includes being a Coordinator of the Foster Care Review Boards, Drug/Alcohol Group therapist at St. Anthony's Care Unit, and as a domestic violence therapist.
+Her experience within the criminal justice field includes being the Coordinator of the Foster Care Review Boards of Oklahoma County, Drug/Alcohol Group therapist at St. Anthony's Care Unit, and as a domestic violence therapist.
 Professor Williams has also taught as an adjunct at the University of Oklahoma and Southern Nazarene University.

 Her evolution in the department is now allowing her guide students in preparation for the work-world or advanced studies.
 She combines coordination of field studies and teaching Careers in Sociology in this endeavor.